bryan-at-looker/embed-sdk-sko-markdown/section5.md

   })
 ```

-Your dashboard should collapse to just the Active Users tiles
+Your dashboard should collapse to just the Active Users tiles on load!